Sobhna’s Stall shares spice and stories at Fieldays

 For Sobhna Odedra, the journey began when she sought to find employment in her mid-fifties.

-Nimisha remembers how growing interest in her mother’s home cooking and Indian heritage sparked new connections: “People started asking for authentic Indian dishes they couldn’t find elsewhere, which led her to develop curry pastes, spices, and pickles.”
+Nimisha remembers how a growing interest in her mother’s home cooking and Indian heritage sparked new connections: “People started asking for authentic Indian dishes they couldn’t find elsewhere, which led her to develop curry pastes, spices, and pickles.”

-For instance, their signature lemon pickle combines timeless sun-drying techniques with modern preservation technology.
+The family business now specialises in products using traditional Gujarati recipes, including their signature lemon pickle which combines timeless sun-drying techniques with modern preservation technology.

-Sobhna’s use of organic and local ingredients offers an alternative to the heavily commercialised versions many recognise,
+Sobhna’s use of organic and local ingredients offers an alternative to the heavily commercialised versions many recognise, “I think it opens up what real Indian food is,” Nimisha said.

 “There’s a perception in New Zealand that Indian food has to be really creamy, sugary and rich”.